Ireland for Kids

 - The Republic of Ireland shares a border with Northern Ireland, that belongs to the UK.

 - The border between the two countries is about 490 km/ 304 miles long.
 Take note that Northern Ireland’s land area is about five times smaller than that of the Republic of Ireland.

 - Ireland is well known for its green pastures, the many medieval monuments and castles such as Kilkenny Castle, the shamrock, a young clover leaf, which is one of the national symbols and Saint Patrick, the national patron saint.

 - Ireland's nickname is 'Emerald Isle' due to the lush vegetation, green pastures and soft rolling hills.

 Ireland - 'Emerald Isle'

 - Ireland's name 'Éire' comes from the Gaelic language.
-'Eriu' is the name of the goddess of the land.
+'Eriu' is the name of the goddess of the country.

-- Ireland is slightly larger than the state of West Virginia/USA and slightly bigger than Georgia or Sri Lanka.
+- Ireland is slightly larger than the state of West Virginia/ USA and slightly bigger than the countries of Georgia or Sri Lanka.

 - The landscape is dominated by rolling plains and rugged cliffs on the country’s western coast.
 The western part of the country has many mountains and poorer soil conditions.